« View All Posts

 The purpose of the vents is to bring cool air from outside into the attic to help it maintain a constant temperature, according to Energy Star.

-The problem with this system is the temperature difference between the attic and the rest of the home will cause condensation, which promotes mold and mildew growth.
+The problem with this system is that the temperature difference between the attic and the rest of the home causes condensation, which promotes mold and mildew growth.

 Learning More About the Benefits of Spray Foam Insulation